finbourne/luminesce-sdk-java-preview/sdk/docs/SqlExecutionApi.md

 <a name="putByQuerySqlite"></a>
 # **putByQuerySqlite**
-> String putByQuerySqlite(body, queryName, timeoutSeconds)
+> File putByQuerySqlite(body, queryName, timeoutSeconds)

 PutByQuerySqlite: Executes Sql, returned in SqLite DB (sqlite3) format (as a file to be downloaded), where the sql is the post-body url.